sofiayem/rtd-doc-tests/docs/source/requester.rst

              return new JSONObject(response);
          }

-Now, every ``sendSignedRequest(payload, privateKey)`` call will return the result of the contract call.
+Now, every ``sendSignedRequest(payload, privateKey)`` call will return the result of the contract method.

 With the seed getter and sender functions, you can get the seed and send signed contract requests.
 The next step is to generate a key pair.